HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ### Clumping

 When clumping is active, the pipeline will save clumped data and clumps with genes annotation in the `toploci` folder.
-Note that SNP IDs in these files are made from original IDs as follows: `[SNPID]_[A0]_[A1]` to avoid duplicate conflict when there are multiple SNPs with the same rsID, but different tested alleles.
+Note that if there are multiple identical SNP IDs clumpling will fail.
+To avoid this you can for example modify your SNP ids to include ref/alt alleles as follows: `[SNPID]_[A0]_[A1]`.

-**NB.** Please ensure that alleles order is concordant between bed/bim/fam files in the LD_panel and the BGEN file of imputed data.
-See [LD panel](#ld-panel) section.
+**NB.** If you are using LD panel files as described in the [LD panel section](#ld-panel), please ensure that SNP ids are concordant between bed/bim/fam files in the LD_panel and the BGEN file of imputed data, otherwise SNPs that are not found will be dropped from clumping report.

 ## Monitor execution on Nextflow tower